General Electric: Acquisitions and divestments

 On March 19, 2013, Comcast bought GE's shares in NBCU for $16.7 billion, ending the company's longtime stake in television and film media.

 In April 2013, GE acquired oilfield pump maker Lufkin Industries for $2.98 billion.

 In April 2014, it was announced that GE was in talks to acquire the global power division of French engineering group Alstom for a figure of around $13 billion.
 A rival joint bid was submitted in June 2014 by Siemens and Mitsubishi Heavy Industries (MHI) with Siemens seeking to acquire Alstom's gas turbine business for €3.9 billion, and MHI proposing a joint venture in steam turbines, plus a €3.1 billion cash investment.
 In June 2014, a formal offer from GE worth $17 billion was agreed by the Alstom board.
 Part of the transaction involved the French government taking a 20% stake in Alstom to help secure France's energy and transport interests and French jobs.
 A rival offer from Siemens Mitsubishi Heavy Industries was rejected.
 The acquisition was expected to be completed in 2015.
 In October 2014, GE announced it was considering the sale of its Polish banking business Bank BPH.

 Later in 2014, General Electric announced plans to open its global operations center in Cincinnati, Ohio.
 The Global Operations Center opened in October 2016 as home to GE's multifunctional shared services organization.
 It supports the company's finance/accounting, human resources, information technology, supply chain, legal and commercial operations, and is one of GE's four multifunctional shared services centers worldwide in Pudong, China; Budapest, Hungary; and Monterrey, Mexico.

 In April 2015, GE announced its intention to sell off its property portfolio, worth $26.5 billion, to Wells Fargo and The Blackstone Group.
 It was announced in April 2015 that GE would sell most of its finance unit and return around $90 billion to shareholders as the firm looked to trim down on its holdings and rid itself of its image of a "hybrid" company, working in both banking and manufacturing.
 In August 2015, GE Capital agreed to sell its Healthcare Financial Services business to Capital One for US$9 billion.
 The transaction involved US$8.5 billion of loans made to a wide array of sectors, including senior housing, hospitals, medical offices, outpatient services, pharmaceuticals, and medical devices.
 Also in August 2015, GE Capital agreed to sell GE Capital Bank's on-line deposit platform to Goldman Sachs.
 Terms of the transaction were not disclosed, but the sale included US$8 billion of on-line deposits and another US$8 billion of brokered certificates of deposit.
 The sale was part of GE's strategic plan to exit the U.S. banking sector and to free itself from tightening banking regulations.
-GE also aimed to shed its status as a "systematically important financial institution".
+GE also aimed to shed its status as a "systemically important financial institution".